Jeff Hassler: Professional rugby career and statistics

-Hassler has represented Canada internationally at the U17, U20 and Senior Men's XV's level and also the on the HSBC Sevens World Series.
+Hassler has represented Canada internationally at the U17, U20 and Senior Men's XV's level and also in the HSBC Sevens World Series.
 He made his debut on the Sevens circuit in Feb 2012 and later that summer with the Senior Men's XV's vs the USA.
 At the end of the autumn internationals in 2014, Hassler suffered a serious knee injury that sidelined him for the majority of the remaining season.
 He has since gone on to represent Canada in two Rugby World Cups.